wbergg/asterisk-extention-manager/README.md

 **Plain HTTP** — leave all TLS fields empty, uses `listen_addr`.

-Both HTTPS modes bind ports 443 (HTTPS) and 80 (HTTP→HTTPS redirect).
+Both HTTPS modes bind port 443 (HTTPS) and port 80.
+On port 80, `/directory.xml` and `/logo.bmp` are served directly over plain HTTP (for Cisco IP phones that don't support HTTPS), while all other requests are redirected to HTTPS.
 The process needs permission to bind these ports:

 ```bash
 # Allow unprivileged port binding (persistent)